m-zebrak/freecodecamp-scientific-computing-with-python/README.md

 # freecodecamp-scientific-computing-with-python

-Scientific Computing with Python Projects - my solutions
+Scientific Computing with Python- my solutions to all the projects

 # projects